Four people are seated at a table in a meeting room, while a presenter speaks in front of a screen.

 Perfect redundancy is unaffordable.
 But 70% capacity within 30 minutes protects more revenue than 100% capacity after 48 hours.

 We call this Minimum Viable Operations (MVO).
-For every critical business process, you define: What is the absolute minimum to keep operating?
+For each critical business process, you define: what is the absolute minimum needed to keep operating?

-An e-commerce company with CHF 45M annual sales (~CHF 180K daily sales).
-If the main shop fails on AWS:
+An e-commerce company with CHF 45M in annual revenue (~CHF 180K daily revenue).
+If the main shop on AWS fails:

-• Option 1 (Activation: 30 Min): Emergency landing page on Azure with "Order by phone now" + hotline upscaling
+• Option 1 (activation: 30 min): Emergency landing page on Azure with "Order by phone now" + increased hotline staffing

-• Option 2 (Activation: 2 Hr): Basic shop on Azure with reduced features
+• Option 2 (activation: 2 hrs): Basic shop on Azure with reduced features

-Result: Instead of CHF 180K daily loss, only CHF 15K during the switch.
+Result: Instead of CHF 180K daily loss, only CHF 15K during the switchover.
 92% of revenue protected.

-The investment in this fallback infrastructure paid off during the first major failure.
+The investment in this fallback infrastructure paid for itself during the first major outage.

 Conclusion

-• BC plans fail not because of lacking documents, but because of the wrong focus
+• BC plans fail not because of missing documents, but because of the wrong focus

 • The paradigm shift: From "How do we restore system X?" to "How do we keep business function Y running?"